Aarya Ambekar: Career

-Sa Re Ga Ma Pa Marathi L'il Champs
+Sa Re Ga Ma Pa Marathi Li'l Champs

-In 2008, Aarya was auditioned for the debut season of Sa Re Ga Ma Pa Marathi L'il Champs, a competitive music reality show organized by the Zee Marathi television channel.
+In 2008, Aarya was auditioned for the debut season of Sa Re Ga Ma Pa Marathi Li'l Champs, a competitive music reality show organized by the Zee Marathi television channel.
 She was one of the final 50 who were selected from amongst several thousand children aged between 8 and 14 across Maharashtra.
 She made her way to the top 10 finalists and then to the Final 5 Mega-Finalists.
 Aarya was popularly referred to as the "Pretty Young Girl", during the show.